Using Triggers

 Subscribing to triggers

-The typical and recommended way to subscribe to triggers is through webhooks.
+The recommended way to subscribe to triggers is through webhooks.
+Configure your webhook URL in the Event & Trigger settings.

 Below are some examples of how to listen in on trigger events for a FastAPI/Next.js application.